 Objectives Reduce the potential damage to the ozone layer and the increase in global warming through the release of ozone depleting substances and greenhouse gases.
 Applicability Generally applicable to all building developments with air-conditioning systems.
-Baseline - Standard Requirements 3-7(a) 1 credit can be scored for the use of refrigerants with ozone depleting potential (ODP) of zero OR with global warming potential (GWP) of less than 100.
+Baseline Standard - Requirements 3-7(a) 1 credit can be scored for the use of refrigerants with ozone depleting potential (ODP) of zero OR with global warming potential (GWP) of less than 100.
 3-7(b) 1 credit can be scored for the use of refrigerant leak detection system at critical areas of plant rooms containing chillers and other equipment with refrigerants.
 Documentary For 3-7(a) Evidences Extracts of the tender specification showing the requirement for all refrigerants to have ODP of zero OR GWP of less than 100.
 Technical product information highlighted refrigerants to have ODP of zero OR GWP of less than 100.
 For 3-7(b) Extracts of the tender specification showing the requirement to incorporate a refrigerant leak detection system.
 Schematic drawing showing the location of the refrigerant leak detection system at critical areas of plant room containing chillers and others equipment with refrigerants.
-References - 1 Toddot teerimeal information of the system.
-Kelefelices References Product technical information of the system
+Product technical information of the system.
+References -